 At any given time, dozens of people are sitting on death row in Ohio.
 These individuals all have one thing in common: they have been convicted of taking the life of another human being.

 If the state of Ohio is accusing you of killing another person, you need to move quickly to defend yourself.
-You can start this process by hiring an experienced Cincinnati homicide lawyer at Suhre & Associates, LLC.
+You can start this process by contacting an experienced Cincinnati homicide lawyer at Suhre & Associates, LLC, today (513) 333-0014.

 How the Suhre & Associates, LLC Legal Team Can Defend You Against Your Homicide Charge

-The attorneys here at Suhre & Associates, LLC, are dedicated to providing our clients with top-class legal services.
+Our Cincinnati criminal defense attorney here at Suhre & Associates, LLC, is dedicated to providing our clients with top-class legal services.
 When you hire us to help you fight back against your homicide charge, we will:

 Provide You with Sound Legal Advice